 When you subscribe to the paid plan on SonarCloud, your credit card information never transits through our system nor does it get stored on our server.
 It's handed off to Braintree Payment Solutions, a company dedicated to storing your sensitive data on PCI-Compliant servers.

-SonarCloud is hosted by AWS and our payments are managed by Braintree and we do not use third parties for development and support.
+SonarCloud is hosted by AWS and our payments are managed by Braintree.
+We do not use third parties for development and support.
 Our developers and operations team are all part of the SonarSource family.
 We are all SonarSourcers.